-Fresh grilled mackerel is a fantastic summer supper.
+Fresh grilled mackerel is a fantastic supper.
 Here soy and lime marinade cuts through the richness of the fish.

 For the mackerel, heat the cider vinegar, water, coriander stalks, caster sugar, red onion, peppercorns and lemon slices in a medium saucepan over a medium heat.
 Heat the mixture until just warm (about 60C), then remove from the heat.
 Transfer the contents of the pan to a flat, shallow container and set aside to cool.